-If macro-evolution is a fact, then we should find that the precursors
+If macro-evolution is a fact, then we should find the precursors

-for our organs within our alleged ancestry or within related species and not in
+for our organs within our alleged ancestry, related species, and not in

 totally unrelated ones.
 If instead, the species of the various phyla reflect